Leveraged ETF Decay Explained with Interactive Examples

-The concept is often misunderstood and used as a the argument to avoid leveraged ETFs.
+The concept is often misunderstood and used as the argument to avoid leveraged ETFs.
 In this guide, we'll explain what it is, how it works, and why it shouldn't be looked at in isolation.

 The Basic Principle